Reviewed by Amit Agarwal

 Costs:

 Please review this proposal carefully.
-If you agree to move forward, kindly sign below and return a copy to us.
+If you agree with the terms outlined and wish to proceed, kindly sign below and return a copy to us.

 Sincerely,